lmakoti/jeafreezy/README.md

 [![CV Badge](https://img.shields.io/badge/My-CV-critical)](https://drive.google.com/file/d/1TheMM5Ny5AoBOIaUuzc9PnSd-gZ9Hqgd/view?usp=sharing)
 ![Visitor Badge](https://visitor-badge.laobi.icu/badge?page_id=jeafreezy.jeafreezy)

 Emmanuel is a Geospatial Software Engineer with a solid background in Remote Sensing and GIS.
 He loves to volunteer, drive communities and do cool stuffs with technology.
-I also flourish in a multidisciplinary team.
-Currently building [Spatialnode](https://spatialnode.net) for the geospatial community to showcase their works, tap inspirations and discover opportunities.
+He also flourish in a multidisciplinary team.
+He is currently building [Spatialnode](https://spatialnode.net) for the geospatial community to showcase their works, tap inspirations and discover opportunities.
 When he's not on his PC, he is either playing table tennis 🏓, cycling 🚴🏾‍♂️ or at the Gym keeping fit for his employers & colleagues to get the best of him!

 ### Core Stacks:
 - Backend: Python(Geopython libraries--Geopandas, Fiona, Shapely, rasterio, sentinel py etc, Django & GeoDjango)